javaoffers/briefest/readme.md

 # Brief
 <p>
 <code>brief</code> Is a high-performance, lightweight, easy to use, zero configuration orm framework.
-Let complex SQL disappear, development efficiency maximization of shit and less amount of code and sustainable higher readability and maintainability.
+Let complex SQL disappear, development efficiency maximization  and less amount of code and sustainable higher readability and maintainability.
 This is the reason for the existence of the <code>brief</code>. <code>brief</code>Take you to experience unprecedented silky.<img src="https://5b0988e595225.cdn.sohucs.com/images/20171206/5b69749fcaf34927872b15e21b86f44c.gif" width="20px">
 </p>